Geothermal Heating & Cooling installation and service

 There are four types of geothermal loops to choose from.
 Confused?
 Don’t worry.
 We’ll help you choose which loop is best for your home.

 A horizontal loop is placed within trenches.
-While there are a lot of games that can be played with depth and loop length, we generally dig about 6 feet deep.
-Loop length would greatly depend upon load (or house size) but you do need a decent amount of open land.
-So this makes a good choice if you live in the country and trenching is cheaper than drilling a well.
+Although the depth of the loop can vary, we generally dig about 6 feet deep.
+The length of the loop greatly depends upon load (or house size), but a good size portion of open land is always needed.
+A horizontal loop is a good choice if you live in the country, especially since trenching is cheaper than drilling a well.

 A vertical loop is the most common.
-Wells are drilled, then the loops are dropped down these wells.
+A well is drilled to the required depth, then the loops are dropped down this well.
 This is less destructive to the lawn, and requires much less space than the horizontal loop.

 So how does all of this save you money?

 Geothermal’s efficiency source is two fold.
 First, the ground temperature below the frost line is relatively constant.
 45-50 degrees fahrenheit.
 This temperature being a lot closer to our desired 72°F means the unit dosn’t have to work as hard to pump heat into or out of your home.